École Polytechnique Fédérale de Lausanne: Music festivals

 Several music festivals are held yearly.
 The largest one is the Balélec Festival, organized in May each year since 1981.
 The festival welcomes 15,000 visitors to around 30 concerts.

 Archimedean Oath

-The EPFL was the birthplace of the Archimedean Oath, proposed by students in 1990.
+EPFL was the birthplace of the Archimedean Oath, proposed by students in 1990.
 The Archimedean Oath has since spread to a number of European engineering schools.
 The Archimedean Oath is an ethical code of practice for engineers and technicians, similar to the Hippocratic Oath used in the medical world.

 Harassment and sexism

-In 2020, the student association Polyquity published numerous testimonies from students via an instagram account @payetonepfl denouncing cases of sexual, homophobic and racist harassment as well as cases of rape within the associations present on campus but also within the teaching staff.
+In 2020, the student association Polyquity published numerous testimonies from students via an Instagram account @payetonepfl denouncing cases of sexual, homophobic and racist harassment as well as cases of rape within the associations present on campus but also within the teaching staff.
 The student association denounces serious failings of the institution that is supposed to manage harassment.